Principles and Applications of Ion Scattering Spectrometry: Surface Chemical and Structural Analysis

 Author J. Wayne Rabalais, the world’s leading expert in ion scattering spectrometry, recognizes both the pedagogic and research needs of such a text and divides his work accordingly.
 Chapters 1 through 5 address senior undergraduates and beginning graduate students in chemical physics and include figures and illustrative diagrams intended to exemplify the discussions.
 Chapters 6 through 9 comprise material on the brink of current research and contain specific references to other sources at the end of each; further, chapter 10 is a bibliography of ion scattering publications.
 Topics covered include:

--Introductory, theoretical, and experimental aspects of ion scattering
+-Introductory, theoretical, and experimental aspects of ion

 -General features and structural analysis